-The Gynaecological Cancer Centre in St. James’s Hospital is the largest in Ireland and sees over 300 cases per year.
-We work closely with scientists and doctors from Trinity College Dublin (TCD) to advance the understanding of cancer and its complications.
+Our Gynaecological Cancer Centre is the largest in Ireland and sees over 300 cases per year.
+We work closely with scientists and doctors from Trinity College Dublin to advance the understanding of cancer and its complications.
 Ovarian cancers, in particular, are usually diagnosed at a late stage and therefore are more difficult to treat.
 Much of our research has focused on trying to develop tests that will pick up this cancer early.
-We are also involved in large studies with other centres in Ireland and abroad to try to find new and better ways to treat gynaecological cancers and to minimize the side effects of treatment.
+We are also involved in large studies with other centres in Ireland and abroad to try to find new and better ways to treat gynaecological cancers and to minimise the side effects of treatment.

 Development of Biomarkers for Early Diagnosis and Treatment Response

 Early detection of gynaecological cancers is important for effective treatment.
-St. James’s Hospital, in collaboration with TCD and the DISCOVARY Consortium, has identified a number of potential markers for ovarian cancer that can be detected in a blood test.
+St James’s Hospital, in collaboration with Trinity College Dublin and the DISCOVARY Consortium, has identified a number of potential markers for ovarian cancer that can be detected in a blood test.
 We are currently validating these biomarkers and hope that they can be used in the clinic.
 We are also looking at markers that might reveal how the cancer will respond to treatment.
-The research is conducted at the Trinity Centre for Health Sciences on the St. James’s Hospital site.
+The research is conducted at the Trinity Centre for Health Sciences on the St James’s Hospital site.

 Prevention of Blood Clots

 Gynaecological cancers are associated with a high risk of blood clots, which can be fatal if left untreated.
-Trinity College research groups are working with gynaecologists in St. James’s Hospital to develop a risk score to determine which patients are likely to get blood clots, particularly after cancer surgery.
+Trinity College Dublin research groups are working with gynaecologists in the hospital to develop a risk score to determine which patients are likely to get blood clots, particularly after cancer surgery.
 These patients can then be given a preventative medication that can reduce their risk.

 Understanding How Ovarian Cancer Spreads

 Ovarian cancer is a metastatic disease, meaning that it can spread throughout the body.
 It does this by avoiding the body’s natural defences, which usually destroy abnormal cells as they pass through the bloodstream.
-Scientists in TCD as well as a group in Dublin City University are working to understand this process and to develop a device that can detect cancer cells as they circulate in blood.
+Scientists in Trinity College Dublin, as well as a group in Dublin City University, are working to understand this process and to develop a device that can detect cancer cells as they circulate in the blood.